Huwafili/Huwafili/README.md

 # 👋 Hi, I am Huwafili!

 Welcome to my GitHub profile! 🌟 I am a **Data Analyst** with a knack for transforming raw data into meaningful insights.
 I specialize in data cleaning, analysis, visualization, and building dashboards that tell compelling stories.
-Whether it’s Excel magic, powerful Python scripts, or cloud-based solutions, I’m here to explore, create, and share impactful projects.
+Whether it is Excel magic, powerful Python scripts, or cloud-based solutions, I am here to explore, create, and share impactful projects.

 ---

 ## 🛠️ My Core Skills

-Here’s a closer look at the tools and techniques I use:
+Here is a closer look at the tools and techniques I use: